Ty-Thetravelguy/weather-way-mp2/README.md

 ## Design Process

 In designing the weather app, the primary goal was to create an interface that was not only functional but also visually engaging and intuitive for users.
-The decision to use specific color palettes for both the website and the weather cards was driven by the desire to enhance user experience and convey information through colour effectively.
+The decision to use specific colour palettes for both the website and the weather cards was driven by the desire to enhance user experience and convey information through colour effectively.

-The website itself employs a sophisticated and modern color scheme with shades of dark blue (#0C1330), muted purple (#474554), soft lavender (#ACA7CB), and light grey (#E0E0E0).
-This palette was chosen to create a calming and professional backdrop that allows the vibrant weather cards to stand out, ensuring users can quickly gauge the weather outlook without being overwhelmed by the interface's base colors.
+The website itself employs a sophisticated and modern colour scheme with shades of dark blue (#0C1330), muted purple (#474554), soft lavender (#ACA7CB), and light grey (#E0E0E0).
+This palette was chosen to create a calming and professional backdrop that allows the vibrant weather cards to stand out, ensuring users can quickly gauge the weather outlook without being overwhelmed by the interface's base colours.

 For the weather cards, the use of gradients serves a dual purpose: aesthetically pleasing transitions and a visual representation of weather conditions.
-The gradients ranging from sunny, cloudy, snowy, rainy, foggy, to stormy weather conditions utilise specific color schemes to evoke the essence of each weather type, making the app not just visually appealing but also highly informative at a glance.
+The gradients ranging from sunny, cloudy, snowy, rainy, foggy, to stormy weather conditions utilise specific colour schemes to evoke the essence of each weather type, making the app not just visually appealing but also highly informative at a glance.

 Originally, I envisioned the app with three buttons for varying forecast lengths.
 However, upon reflection, I decided against this feature, concluding that a 5-day forecast sufficiently addresses user needs without complicating the interface.